 If you are interested in learning more, have you considered a career as a professionally qualified plasterer and tiler?

-Here at Access Training, we have a variety of tiling and plastering courses available, each giving you recognised CAA qualifications and the knowledge and skills you'll need to earn an NVQ 2 diploma in the field.
-For more information give us a call on 0800 345 7492.
+Here at Access Training, we have a variety of tiling and plastering courses available, each giving you recognised qualifications and the knowledge and skills you'll need to get qualified.
+For more information, please contact Access Training today.